Someone call it. End of debate. Back and forth over. Stop arguing.

 We must live a life that proclaims His goodness, His protection, His power, His faithfulness, His joy and His standard.

-His banner should be lifted high… not a hot topic or new debate.
+His banner should be lifted high… not a hot topic, policy or new debate.

 His Word should get the attention.
 Our obedience to His Word should shine bright.

 Oh, He uses the blog posts and the other social media outlets.
 He speaks to writers and bloggers and news people.
 He needs business people to stand up for His name in public ways.
 In fact, speaking the truth is critically important.